 Wicklow is known as the 'Garden of Ireland' and its lush valleys and spectacular mountains will not disappoint.
 About 20% of this trail is on tarred roads.

 This is a short trail of just 22 miles.
-However, it is not for the faint hearted either.
-The Antrim Hills is blessed with heather-laden ground and tussocky grasses and the walk will also bring you off-road through fields where your only spectators are lazily grazing sheep and cows.
+However, it is not for the faint-hearted either.
+The Antrim Hills are blessed with heather-laden ground and tussocky grasses and the walk will also bring you off-road through fields where your only spectators are lazily grazing sheep and cows.

 Along the way you'll be blown away by the Antrim coastline, the Giant's Causeway, a vast seabird colony at Rathlin Island and Dunluce Castle ruins.
 The trail begins at Glenarm Village and ends at Slemish.